JKSunny/JediKnightGalaxies/README.md

 * If you make a nice change, please consider back-porting to upstream via pull request as described above.
 This is so everyone benefits without having to reinvent the wheel for every project.
 The developers are usually more than willing to collaborate with other projects for everyone's benefits.
 * While it is not a requirement to notify us of new projects based on JKG, you must follow the rules of the GPLv2 Licence (see above).
 Typically this means making your source code available to the public.
 We also enjoy checking out cool new projects based on JKG, so we'd love to hear about what you're doing with it.

 Please use discretion when making issue requests on GitHub.
-The [forum](https://jkhub.org/forum/117-jedi-knight-galaxies/) is a better place for larger discussions on changes that aren't actually bugs.
+The [forum](https://jkhub.org/forum/117-jedi-knight-galaxies/) is a better place for larger discussions on changes that aren't actually bugs, especially in relation to new ideas for features/gameplay.
 If you're unsure of how something works or need clarification, it is best to ask the developers on the [Discord](https://discord.gg/YuG8Zks) in the #development channel.

 ## Current Project Goals ##